Cooperative Education and Internship Program

 In order to be considered for the Cooperative Education/Internship Program, ALL application materials must be received at least 2 weeks prior to the desired start date of the student’s workphase.

-Materials may be submitted to Career Services in person, electronically or by mail to:New Mexico Tech Attn: Career Services 801 Leroy Place Socorro, NM 87801
+Materials may be submitted to the Career Services Office in person, electronically, or by mail to:New Mexico Tech Attn: Career Services 801 Leroy Place Socorro, NM 87801

 Required Employer Documents